wavenumber-eng/odbc_monkey/README.md

 odbc-monkey has been tooled to work as good as possible in Altium and its ODBC access pattern.

-Any wierd bugs left are on the Altium side.
-The driver drivers to present data to altium so you rarely have to restart altium if you change data in the json files while
+Any wierd bugs left are on the altium side.
+The driver presents data in such a way that restart altium if you change data in the json files while x2.exe is running.

+This is most likely the swan song for altium dblibs.

 ## Features